 Selecting Metal Kick Plates for Your Application

-When choosing aluminum versus stainless steel kick plates, keep in mind the intended use of the door.
+When choosing aluminum kick plates versus stainless steel kick plates, keep in mind the intended use of the door.

 The standard height is anywhere from 6 inches to 24”, but there are many different options available: